moryachok/azure-ai-workshops/rag-workshop/lab3_retrieval.md

 ![alt text](assets/search-explorer-query-options-opened.png)

 **Vector search is ON** - meaning every Search in the Search explorer will run vector query.
-This is done alongside the free-text query making it Hybrid Search query.
+This is done alongside the keyword query making it Hybrid Search query.

 **Semantic Ranker is ON** - this configuration let you refine the results even further.
 You will learn about Semantic Ranking and it's affect later in this lab.